opencredit/Credly-Login-for-WordPress/readme.txt

 When logging in with Credly Login, a new Wordpress user account will automatically be generated and associated with your Credly account for future logins.

+Plugin comes with a sidebar widget allowing users to embed a Wordpress/Credly user login form on the frontend of their site.

 **Automatically integrates with BuddyPress sidebar login.**

 == Installation ==